AndrewCutler/Nutrifind/README.md

 # Todos

-1. Create shareable links (maintain query params or something)
-2. Explain what the app does somewhere
+1. Explain what the app does somewhere
-3. Sortable
+2. Sortable
-4. Exportable?
+3. Exportable?